maintenance

 1. Knock out and wipe the portafilter

-• Tap grounds into knock box
+• Tap grounds into your knock box

 • Rinse basket under hot water

-• Scrub with a brush and dry thoroughly
+• Quick brush and dry

 2. Purge the group head

-• Run hot water through for 5-10 seconds
+• Run water through for 5-10 seconds

 3. Clean the steam wand

-• Wipe with a damp cloth
+• Wipe down with damp cloth

-• Purge again to clear the interior
+• Short purge again to clear inside

 4. Empty the drip tray

-• Rinse and wipe down
+• Rinse and wipe

-• Clean exterior surfaces
+• Quick wipe of exterior surfaces

 Time required: Under 5 minutes